amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

     value: "true"
 ```

-If needed, you can restrict component usage further to a particular application.
+If needed, you could further restrict a component to a particular application.
 Within the `production` namespace, you may want to limit access of the Redis cache to only the `DaprCounter` application.
 You do so by specifying `scopes` in the component configuration.
 The following example shows how to restrict access to the Redis `statestore` component to the application `DaprCounter` in the `production` namespace:

 ```yaml
 apiVersion: dapr.io/v1alpha1